 Your Trusted Partner for Post Conviction Relief

 At TNT Legal Services, we specialize in post-conviction relief.
-If you have been convicted of a crime and sentenced, all hope is not lost.
-There are several potential actions you can take to appeal your case.
-These legal action steps are collectively called “post-conviction relief.”
-By working with a post-conviction relief specialist, you can understand your legal options, figure out if the courts treated you unfairly, and take the correct legal steps to appeal your conviction or sentence.
+If you have been convicted of a crime all hope is not lost.
+There are several potential actions that you can take to get relief in your case.
+These steps are collectively called “post-conviction relief.”
+By working with a post-conviction relief specialist, you can understand your options and see if the courts treated you unfairly, and take the correct legal steps to get a reduction in your sentence.

 Post Conviction Relief Experts

-With a proven track record in post conviction relief cases, we have successfully helped clients obtain early release through legal avenues.
+With a proven track record in post conviction relief cases, we have successfully helped clients obtain early release through many different legal avenues.

-Our dedicated team of legal professionals is committed to providing personalized and effective legal representation tailored to meet the unique needs of each client.
+Our dedicated team of professionals is committed to providing personalized attention to each case and we tailor every motion to meet the unique needs of each client.

-At TNT Legal Services, we put our clients first and prioritize their interests.
+At TNT Legal Services, we put our clients first and work hard to secure your freedom.
 Your satisfaction and success in your legal matters are at the core of our mission.

 Understanding Post-Conviction Relief